langleyfoxall/technologies/platforms/cloudflare/dns-management.md

 # DNS Management

-CloudFlare provides a fast and really easy interface to update your DNS records.
+The DNS section provides a fast and really easy interface to update your DNS records.

 Click on the DNS tab to get started: